-Campus Banking & Merchant Services works with UA Information Security(UA Information Security) to provide guidelines and resources for our banking and merchant departments.
+Campus Banking & Merchant Services works with University Information Security to provide guidelines and resources for our banking and merchant departments.
 The University of Arizona seeks to ensure that all individuals using, accessing, storing, transmitting, controlling, or managing University information assets understand their responsibility in reducing the risk of compromise, and take appropriate security measures to protect those assets.
-For information security resources, go to: http://security.arizona.edu
+Refer to University Information Security for resources.

-Reputational impact and financial ramifications of a breach include damaged public trust, forensic costs, fines from card brands, replacement of breached customer credit cards, payment of credit monitoring for each customer for a year, and annual report of compliance assessments by a qualified security assessor.
+The reputational and financial ramifications of a breach include damaged public trust, forensic costs, fines from card brands, replacement of breached customer credit cards, payment of credit monitoring for each customer for a year, and annual report of compliance assessments by a qualified security assessor.
 It has been reported that a minimal breach event would cost $250,000.

 Campus Banking & Merchant Services is available to assist in developing and maintaining PCI-DSS compliance.